Review – Guitar Hero 3

 Is that the Great Wall of China surrounding your civilization or are you just happy to see me?

 Because I (and most other gamers) am incredibly weak willed, the expansion for the fantastic Civilization 4 was something I was going to buy regardless of reviews, and regardless of quality.
 Although it won’t win any awards, the Warlord expansion gets the job done and is a worthy buy.
 And worse, because of fundamental changes to the game setup (much for the better), if you’re a Civ player, you undoubtedly have already shelled out the money to buy the expansion by now (once again making one of my reviews irrelevant within the first paragraph, I’m batting 0 for 2 here these days).
-But, for this site’s sake, I suppose I’ll write a review anyway. → Read the rest
+But, for this site’s sake, I suppose I’ll write a review anyway.
+Onward!

 The most pleasant surprise at this E3